-It is no doubt possible for a t/ro in beekeeping to become self-educated in a sense.
+It is no doubt possible for a tyro in beekeeping to become self-educated in a sense.
 With invaluable bee books and excellent bee journals that are available, the theory can easily be mastered.
-Then comes the practical part, and, "aye, there's the rub."
-To manage bees with an eye to profit from honey production, is an attainment far beyond mere theory however correct.
+Then comes the practical part, and, "aye, there's the rub." age bees with an eye to profit from honey production, is an attainment far beyond mere theory however correct.
 I do not think this can be gained in any other way so quickly or so well as for the beginner to apprentice himself to some good practical bee-keeper, and happy is he who has the opportunity of so doing.
-I am inclined to believe that our best bee-keepers will have to start schools of apiculture, as indeed some have already done.
-It may be so arranged as to be an advantage to them as well as to their pupils.
-Besides these private schools, apiculture should be taught both in theory and practice in agricullittle things must either conquer that habit or | tural colleges.
-The Michigan Agricultural | ing.-St. James' Gazette.
+I am inclined to believe that our best bee-keepers will have to start schools of apiculture, as indeed some have already done. -It may be so arranged as to be an advantage to them as well as to their pupils.
+Besides these private schools, apiculture should be thught both in theory and practice in agricul-

 College has set a good example in this respect, which ought to be followed by every similar institution on the continent of North America.
 Bee-keeping has now reached such proportions that it ought not to be ignored at those educational establishments which are devoted to the development of rural industries.
 As a source of national revenue it takes rank with general farming, stock-raising, dairying, and similar out-door pursuits.
 As a science, bee-keeping covers a large field of research, and as an art, requires instruction quite as extensive as some other rural industries.
-This meeting will only be acting in harmony with its design and legitimate functions in making a strong deliverance on this subject. keeping has quite long enough been left to chance and haphazard.
+This meeting will only be acting in harmony with its design and legitimate functions in making a strong deliverance on this subject.
+Beekeeping has quite long enough been left to chance and haphazard.
 It becomes those that are familiar with its wants and possibilities to exalt it to a proper position beside other occupations, and to demand for it suitable educational facilities.